cmstead/js-codeformer/README.md

 - Convert to Arrow Function
     - convert a function expression or declaration to an arrow function
     - no keybinding
+- Convert to Function Expression
+    - convert a function declaration or arrow function to a function expression
+    - no keybinding

 ## Actions ##